xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       > Note:
       >
-      > In case your test suite has existing data configurations, in the **Data Binding** section, Katalon shows data from Suite Test Case level by default.
-Switching to the **Use Test Cse level** does not remove the preconfigured data in the STC.
+      > In case your test suite has existing data configurations, in the **Data Binding** section, Katalon shows data from the Suite Test Case level by default.
+Switching to the **Use Test Case level** does not remove the preconfigured data in the STC.

   4. When you are done with the configuration, hit **Run** to execute your test suite.
 ### Test Reports